 - Refocus your target audience: Who is most likely to need and use your offerings now?
-If your restaurant’s business was built on a lunch crowd made up of nearby office workers who are likely going to work offsite permanently, change your focus to the employees at nearby hospitals and medical offices.
+How has your customer base changed?
+For example, if your restaurant’s business was built for a lunch crowd that’s now working from homey, change your focus to another demographic or online orders and delivery.

 - Be patient and flexible: Striking the right balance between the business you had before and the business you’ll have going forward may take some time.
-Be flexible and ask for feedback from customers and staff and you’ll get to the core of how to overcome any challenges.
+Be flexible and ask for feedback from customers and staff.
+This will help you get to the core of how to overcome any challenges.

 - Use a variety of marketing, especially inexpensive and effective digital channels: Make sure your website reflects any business pivots, as well as your social media pages.
+Use your digital channels to announce any exciting new products or services you’re offering through your pivot strategy.
 And be aware that you may need to update or change your marketing messages and information to adapt to new audiences, products or services.

 - Talk to other small businesses for ideas and support: For some businesses, this may mean co-offering products and services to create more attractive packages for your pivoted business.
-For example, instead of stocking desserts for your restaurant’s takeout business, partner with a nearby bakery and offer specials together, like dinner and dessert, so that you piggyback on each other’s clientele and add a benefit to your customers.
+For example, instead of stocking desserts for your restaurant’s takeout business, partner with a nearby bakery and offer specials together.
+You could offer dinner and dessert, so that you piggyback on each other’s clientele and add a benefit to your customers.

-- Find the right funder or funding opportunities to keep your business moving forward: If federal, state or local grants and low-interest business loans are available, get the information you need and apply.
-Talk to your commercial banker and see what options are available.
+- Find the right funder or funding opportunities to keep your business moving forward: If your business is feeling the impact of the COVID-19 pandemic, find out what federal, state or local grants and low-interest business loans are available and apply.
+Talk to your commercial banker and see what options are available to your business.
 Even if you don’t use any of the funding, having it available if you need it can make all the difference in a successful pivot.

 Talk to Pursuit: We can help